adamesalles/adamesalles.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+# subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>School of Applied Mathematics - FGV.</p>
+    <p>190 Praia de Botafogo.
+5th floor.</p>
+    <p>Rio de Janeiro, Brazil.
+22250-900.</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am an individual with a passion for learning things that can help people.

+Currently, I'm an undergraduate student at the [School of Applied Mathematics](https://emap.fgv.br/en) of the Getulio Vargas Foundation (FGV EMAp).
+Also, I'm a research assistant at the [The World Bank](https://www.worldbank.org/en/home).

+My interest is in the intersection of data science, statistics and stochastic processes.
+Joining these fields, I'm working on Gaussian processes and their applications in emulating functions.

+Please, check out my [CV](./cv) for more information.

+If I can help you with anything, feel free to contact me.